viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-release-notes.md

 - **Updates**: Your cache nodes are now updated automatically and we also added the capability to set each cache node's update ring to govern the cadence of Microsoft Connected Cache container updates.

 ### Fixes
-- We fixed various bugs to achieve smoother install experience.
+- We fixed various bugs to achieve a smoother installation experience.

 ## Related content